fbertsch/efs-size-alerter/README.md

 ## Testing

-We recommend running with `--dry-run` to print out emails that would be sent.
+Run with `--dry-run` to print out emails that would be sent.